Ebla: Third kingdom

+Middle Bronze I - Mardikh IIIA

 The first known king of the third kingdom is Ibbit-Lim, who described himself as the Mekim of Ebla.
 A basalt votive statue bearing Ibbit-Lim's inscription was discovered in 1968; this helped to identify the site of Tell-Mardikh with the ancient kingdom Ebla.
 The name of the king is Amorite in the view of Pettinato; it is therefore probable the inhabitants of third kingdom Ebla were predominantly Amorites, as were most of the inhabitants of Syria at that time.